vsg-dev/VulkanSceneGraph/INSTALL.md

 * C++17 compliant compiler i.e. g++ 7.3 or later, Clang 6.0 or later, Visual Studio S2017 or later.
 * [Vulkan](https://vulkan.lunarg.com/) 1.1 or later.
 * [CMake](https://www.cmake.org) 3.7 or later.
-* [GLFW](https://www.glfw.org)  3.3 or later.
-The plan is to implement native Windowing support so this dependency will later be removed.
+* Under Linux and macOS : [GLFW](https://www.glfw.org)  3.3 or later.
+The plan is to implement native Windowing support so this dependency will later be removed, so far only Windows has native Windowing.

 The above dependency versions are known to work so they've been set as the current minimum, it may be possible to build against older versions.
 If you find success with older versions let us know and we can update the version info.